admindojo/CTFd/CTFd/plugins/admindojo-about/instructions/storage-raid-create-lvl1-ub18.md

     While modern distributions also allow dynamic mounting via [autofs](https://wiki.archlinux.org/index.php/autofs) or [systemd](https://www.freedesktop.org/software/systemd/man/systemd.automount.html), `\etc\fstab` is still the main source for permanent storage devices.

     Adding mounts is pretty straight forward.
-Remember to use the UUID to identify partitions and use [blkid](https://linux.die.net/man/8/blkid) to get all informations needed.
+Remember to use the UUID to identify partitions and use [blkid](https://linux.die.net/man/8/blkid) to get all information needed.

     It is worth to check out all available `options` in [mount(8)](https://manpages.ubuntu.com/manpages/cosmic/en/man8/mount.8.html).
 It is always good to lookup options when copying from tutorials or other posts.
     Usually adding only `defaults` is fine(note that defaults are always included by default even if you don't add it.
 It's only needed because the options field can't be empty).

     */etc/fstab.d/?*

-    fstab.d is woth to talk about.
+    fstab.d is worth to talk about.
 Usually it's good practice to put additional configuration files in separate x*.d* directories in case they exist.
-    But even though a /etc/fstab.d/ directory can exist, a websearch shows that it's not 100% save to use.
+    But even though a /etc/fstab.d/ directory can exist, a web search shows that it's not 100% save to use.
 The main reasons are:

     - /etc/fstab has a long history and other tools may only check this file for mounts
     - typically the file only contains a handful of entries